 Five things to know from this week's Pittsburg City Commission meeting

-5. The commission had two executive sessions for a total of one hour to discuss the 2020 evaluation and 2021 employment terms and conditions for the city manager.
-No votes were taken or decisions made during the executive sessions.
+5. The commission had a 30-minute executive session with City Manager Daron Hall to discuss his 2020 evaluation and 2021 employment terms and conditions.
+No decisions were made or votes cast during the executive session.